 For example, stick-on tile is inexpensive and makes a great seal for the interior of your cabinet.
 Measure and cut to fit, and secure the tiles to the inside of the cabinet.
 If a leak develops, the tile will keep it from being absorbed into the wood.

 It’s important to be vigilant when it comes to preventing the cabinet under the sink from getting water damaged.
 Standing water is a leading cause of damage, and many times that can be taken care of with some paper towels.

 If water gets splashed out of the bathtub, then make sure it gets mopped up quickly.
 Don’t leave little puddles of water on your bathroom vanity top and make sure there’s no residual water after a toilet overflow.
 If you’re worried about steam damaging the cabinets, then install a fan that can help take it out of the air.

-If you’re looking for some new bathroom cabinets or bathroom vanities, check out the selection at RTAcabinetstore.com.
+If you’re looking for some new bathroom cabinets or bathroom vanities, check out our selection.
 We have a wide selection to choose from that fits every budget and style.